-You can continue to use the Shopify admin to manage your commerce data across multiple channels, including the online store, to make sure that all customer touchpoints are in sync.
+You can use the Shopify admin to manage your commerce data across multiple channels, including the online store, to make sure that all customer touchpoints are in sync.

-You can create a custom channel complementary to your online store channel, such as a mobile app, or create your own custom website to replace your online store.
-Regardless of which custom storefronts you choose to build, Shopify provides the foundational commerce capabilities you need.
+You can also create a custom channel complementary to your online store channel, such as a mobile app, or create your own custom website to replace your online store.

 If a merchant's desired business system architecture, business process, or customer experience can't be achieved with Shopify's existing sales channels, custom themes, and apps, then consider building a custom storefront.